opendocsg/slw-judgments-backfill/2011_SGCA_36/report.md

 **_The first and third limbs of s 197(1) of the SFA_**

 43     We now turn to consider the scope of the first and third limbs of s 197(1) of the SFA.
 Thus far, there has been no authoritative judicial statement on this issue in our local jurisprudence.
-In _Chua Li Hoon Matilda and Others v Public Prosecutor_ [2009] SGHC 116 (“ _Chua Li Hoon Matilda_ ”), Choo Han Teck J interpreted s 97(1) of the SIA at [5]–[6] thus:
+In _Chua Li Hoon Matilda and Others v Public Prosecutor_ <span class="citation">[2009] SGHC 116</span> (“ _Chua Li Hoon Matilda_ ”), Choo Han Teck J interpreted s 97(1) of the SIA at [5]–[6] thus:

  5 Turning first, to the offence of creating a false or misleading appearance of the price of securities, s 97(1) of the [SIA] states: